The Cheeky Monkey Media Blog

 What is the difference between Drupal and Joomla?

-If you read other blog articles about the difference, they often site Joomla as some middle ground between Wordpress and Drupal.
-People look to Wordpress as an easy introduction to CMS's, good for small businesses; and, there seems to be agreement among blog authors that Drupal is more powerful and more flexible, but has a steep learning curve.
+If you read other blog articles about the difference, they often cite Joomla as some middle ground between WordPress and Drupal.
+People look to WordPress as an easy introduction to CMSs, good for small businesses; and, there seems to be agreement among blog authors that Drupal is more powerful and more flexible, but has a steep learning curve.

 So, the first place that we will look at is the user interface and I will have to say that if we were talking 5 years ago or so, I would probably give this nod to Joomla for the simple reason that when you got logged into the admin side of things, you would be directed to a pretty control panel complete with big icons for your main functions of building articles and managing menus, etc. Overall, the User Interface (UI) was just prettier and easier to find the basic stuff than Drupal.

 Now, the reason I said it was this way is because of the huge changes that Drupal made to version 7 of its platform.
 With an administration toolbar menu built into the top of the site when logged in as an administrator and lots more contextual menus and shortcuts to most common functions, the UI for Drupal has really come a long way.
 Now, Drupal doesn’t automatically take you to a clean and polished dashboard on login, but it definitely organizes things well in the admin menu and is pretty intuitive when it comes to what you are trying to do: organizing the adding of content, the building of the structure of content and the appearance, and general configuration of the site.

 A couple of other aspects of the user interface that I want to point out.
 One is the fact that the admin side of things and the front-end presentation to the end user are completely separate areas of the site in Joomla, where Drupal is basically always showing you the front-end site with lots of ways contextually to edit and administer particular sections and functionality depending on where you are and what permission your user has.